 - Does not contain high FODMAP or untested ingredients

-- Limits added minerals that may affect digestion like magnesium, iron, calcium
+- Limits added minerals that may affect digestion like magnesium and iron

 - Does not contain gut irritants or stimulants like capsaicin (hot chilies), caffeine, or senna

 Here is a list of low FODMAP ingredients that are commonly found in protein powder.
 For an excellent explanation of why they are low FODMAP, refer to Alana Scott’s article on A Little Bit Yummy titled, What Protein Powders are Low FODMAP.